sebastien-perpignane/action-setup-groovy/README.md

 # Setup Groovy

 The setup-groovy action allows to bring Groovy in GitHub Actions runners.
-It uses SDKMAN to install the Groovy SDK.
+It relies on setup-java action to install Java and on SDKMAN to install the Groovy SDK.

 # Usage:

-  - `groovy-version`: The Groovy version that will be be set up.
+  - `groovy-version`: The Groovy version that will be set up.
 If not specified, the latest stable version will be installed.
+  - `java-version`: No mandatory but strongly recommended.
+Groovy needs Java.
+If specified, a JDK will be installed.
+Default distribution is "temurin".
+You can change it.
+  If not specified, you'll rely on the JRE provided by your OS.
+If the OS does not provide JRE, Groovy won't work.
+  - `java-distribution`: Default is temurin.
+You can change to microsoft, azul etc.

+More information about the possible values for `java-version` and `java-distribution` at : [actions/setup-java repo](https://github.com/actions/setup-java)

 # Examples